Foguang Temple: Dongda Hall

-Hall of Manjusri
+Wenshu Hall

-On the north side of the temple courtyard is the Manjusri Hall (文殊殿).
+On the north side of the temple courtyard is the Wenshu Hall (文殊殿), meaning "Hall of Manjusri".
 It was constructed in 1137 during the Jin dynasty and is roughly the same size as the East Hall, also measuring seven bays by four.
 It is located on an 83 cm (2.7 ft) high platform, has three front doors and one central back door, and features a single-eave hip gable roof.
 The interior of the hall has only four support pillars.
 In order to support the large roof, diagonal beams are used.
 On each of the four walls are murals of arhats painted in 1429 during the Ming dynasty.

 Zushi Pagoda

-The Zushi Pagoda (祖师塔), is a small funerary pagoda located to the south of the Great East Hall.
-While it is unclear as to the exact date of its construction, it was either built during the Northern Wei Dynasty (386-534) or Northern Qi Dynasty (550-577) and possibly contains the tomb of the founder of the Foguang Temple.
+The Zushi Pagoda (祖师塔), meaning "Pagoda of the Patriarch", is a small funerary pagoda located to the south of the Dongda Hall.
+While it is unclear as to the exact date of its construction, it was either built during the Northern Wei dynasty (386–534) or Northern Qi dynasty (550–577) and possibly contains the tomb of the founder of the Foguang Temple.

-It is a white, hexagonal shaped 6 metres (20 ft) tall pagoda.
+It is a white, hexagonal shaped 6-metre (20 ft) tall pagoda.
 The first storey of the pagoda has a hexagonal chamber, while the second storey is purely decorative.
 The pagoda is decorated with lotus petals and the steeple supports a precious bottle in the shape of a flower.

 Funerary pillars

-The temple grounds contain two Tang Dynasty funerary pillars.
+The temple grounds contain two Tang dynasty funerary pillars.
 The oldest one, which 3.24 meters (10.6 ft) tall and hexagonal, was built in 857 to record the East Hall's construction.

 The present

-Beginning in 2005, Global Heritage Fund (GHF), in partnership with Tsinghua University (Beijing), has been working to conserve the cultural heritage of Foguang Temple's Great East Hall.
+Beginning in 2005, Global Heritage Fund (GHF), in partnership with Tsinghua University (Beijing), has been working to conserve the cultural heritage of Foguang Temple's Dongda Hall.
 The hall has not had any restoration work done since the 17th century, and suffers from water damage and rotting beams.
 Despite the temple undergoing restoration, it is still open to the public.
 On June 26, 2009, the temple was inscribed as part of the Mount Wutai UNESCO World Heritage Site.